This document describes how to back up .chassisidfile (chassis ID) on StarOS releases 20 and higher.

 Due to the change in behavior starting with release 19.2, it is not sufficient anymore to back up the chassis key value to be able to run the same configuration on the same node.

 Moreover, because of the random 32 byte number attached to the configured chassis key, there are always different chassis IDs generated based on same chassis keys.

-That is the reason why cli command chassis keycheck is concealed now since it always return negative even if the same old key is entered.
+That is the reason why cli command chassis keycheck is concealed now since it always returns negative even if the same old key is entered.

-To be able to recover a StarOS machine from a saved configuration (when, for example all contents of the /flash drive were lost) it is requred to backup the .chassisid (where the StarOS stores the chassis ID)
+To be able to recover a StarOS machine from a saved configuration (when, for example, all contents of the /flash drive were lost) it is required to backup the .chassisid (where the StarOS stores the chassis ID)

 The chassis ID is stored in /flash/.chassisid file on StarOS hard drive.
-The easiest method of backing up this file is to transfer it via some file trasfer protocol to a backup server:
+The easiest method of backing up this file is to transfer it via some file transfer protocol to a backup server: